 Finally, a bankruptcy filing immediately stops a disconnection.
 A bankruptcy discharge wipes out old bills, so you’re just liable for new ones.
 If you’ve been disconnected, a bankruptcy can get you reconnected.

 Energy assistance is usually available starting September 1 for seniors, the disabled, and people who have been disconnected.
-This year’s funding is uncertain.
+For more information, see Illinois' LIHEAP webpage.

 For a list of organizations in your area that may be able to help you, enter your zip code.